 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-DHI's Profit vs Risk Rating (56) in the Homebuilding industry is in the same range as LEN (88).
-This means that DHI’s stock grew similarly to LEN’s over the last 12 months.
+DHI's Profit vs Risk Rating (56) in the Homebuilding industry is somewhat better than the same rating for LEN (94).
+This means that DHI’s stock grew somewhat faster than LEN’s over the last 12 months.

 | DHI | LEN | |